gatesyp/telegram-story-bot/README.md

 # About
-Super simple standup bot brings standup functionality to Telegram.
-Group members are able to submit updates, and they are all sent to a shared channel at a set time.

-There are many good standup bots for Slack - [GeekBot](https://geekbot.com/), [Standuply](https://standuply.com/), [Polly](https://www.polly.ai/template/daily-standup) but there are not any good alternatives for Telegram.
+A landing page for bots Steven + Co are writing.

+Using russeii/standup as boilerplate for most of the code.

+# Current Bots
+- [@AutoTldrBot](https://t.me/AutoTldrBot), a Telegram-focused remake of the very popular reddit.com/u/autotldr.
+- [@TortenetekBot](https://t.me/TortenetekBot), a bot that selects 1 person at random from a groupchat, and that person has 24 hours to respond with a life update that is shared with the group.

 # How to use
-1. Send a message to [@SuperSimpleStandupBot](https://t.me/supersimplestandupbot) on telegram.
-2. Add [@SuperSimpleStandupBot](https://t.me/supersimplestandupbot) to the group you would like to use it in.
-3. Type `/join` in the chat you want the standups to be posted in, and you will be added to the standup group.
-4. Make sure each person private messages the bot, or they will not recieve reminders to post their standup.

-# Info
-Standups are currently posted at 10am est.
-Reminders are sent out at 8am est, 9am est, 9:30 est, and 9:45 est if an update has not been submitted.
+1. Check out the branches to see what bots are currently under development
+2. Switch to whatever branch you are interested in
+3. Follow the README instructions for that branch

 # Support
-Send a message to [@deephire](https://t.me/deephire) or create a github issue if you are having problems with the bot.
+Send a message to [@deephire](https://t.me/deephire) or create a github issue if you are having problems with any bots

-# Other bots
-Details coming soon...